xxk-i/EmoteWheel/README.md

 ## Building
 Unfortunately, it seems the egui-d3d11 repo and respective crates have been taken down by the owner, so this cannot be built from source anymore.
 This repo does not contain egui-d3d11 files aside from a modified lib.rs from the example-wnd directory.

+If you do have access to the egui-d3d11 repo (and its dependencies) you can download the assets from the link above, and save them with the name of their image description (with a .png extension) into the `assets/` directory.
+Then just `cargo build --release`